norskeld/sigma/apps/docs/content/parsers/string.md

 # string

 `string` parses a string.
 Returns the parsed string.
+An empty string matches anywhere and consumes nothing.
+On failure the reported span covers what the match would have covered, clamped to the end of input.

 ## Usage